 12. The amendment to Condition 51 as follows:

-51. Waterproof Basement (tanked Basement) – Stage 1A
+51. Drained Basement– Stage 1A

-The subsurface structure/basement shall be designed with a waterproof retention system (ie tanking and waterproofing) with adequate provision for future fluctuation of the watertable plus 300mm.
-The subsurface structure/basement is required to be designed with consideration of uplift due to water pressure and "flotation" (buoyancy) effects.
-Subsoil drainage around the subsurface structure/basement must allow free movement of groundwater around the structure.
-The Subsoil drainage around the subsurface structure/basement must not be connected to the internal drainage system.
-The design of subsurface structure/basement, tanking and waterproofing, and subsoil drainage shall be undertaken by a suitably experienced Chartered structural Engineer.
+The basement must be protected from flooding/groundwater impacts.
+Whether tanked or not, the design of the basement must comply with the Design and Building Practitioners Act 2020.

+During construction, a Dewatering Management Plan should be prepared which would outline monitoring and testing required to assess quality of groundwater prior to discharge in accordance with NSW Department of Natural Resources Access Regulator (NRAR) requirements.

-Design details and construction specifications shall be included in the documentation accompanying the Construction Certificate.
+Design details and construction specifications shall be included in the documentation accompanying the Construction Certificate in accordance with the submitted Groundwater Take Assessment uploaded on the planning portal on 31 January 2022. .

-Prior to the issue of the Construction Certificate, the consent holder must submit a design compliance certificate prepared by suitably experienced Chartered structural Engineer satisfying the requirements above to the Registered Principle Certifier.
+Prior to the issue of the Construction Certificate, the consent holder must submit a design compliance certificate prepared by suitably experienced Chartered structural Engineer satisfying the requirements above to the Registered Principal Certifier.
 These requirements shall be reflected on the Construction Certificate plans and supporting documentation

 *Council Officer Comment (not to be included in condition):